 Multiple Banner Load

-loadAd so the request can fall back to next ad network in the waterfall when Vungle SDK already has a banner ad loaded.
+loadAd so that the request can fall back to the next ad network in the waterfall when the Vungle SDK already has a banner ad loaded.

 Bundle extras = new VungleExtrasBuilder(null).setBannerUniqueRequestID("12345").build(); AdRequest adRequest = new AdRequest.Builder().addNetworkExtrasBundle(VungleInterstitialAdapter.class, extras).build(); adViewBanner.loadAd(adRequest);

-The Vungle AdMob adapter continues to support network specific parameters as shown on AdMob's guide.
-Starting with v6.5.1, audio setting for video play has been replaced by
+The Vungle AdMob adapter continues to support network-specific parameters as shown on AdMob's guide.
+Starting with Vungle SDK v6.5.1, the audio setting for video play has been replaced by

-setAdOrientation to play the ad as per device orientation that takes an
+setAdOrientation, to play the ad following the device orientation setting, which takes an

 AdConfig object with